YichenWang1/small_bowel/README.md

 ## Variant calling
 The final mutation files can be found in extended data tables and data/somatic_mutations/.

-Alternatively, they can be generated from the raw file via the Sanger pipeline (https://github.com/cancerit) using CaveMan, Pindel, ASCAT, BRASS.
+Alternatively, they can be generated from the raw files via the Sanger pipeline (https://github.com/cancerit) using CaveMan, Pindel, ASCAT, BRASS.
 When a matched normal sample is available, run all algorithms using that sample as matched normal.
 Otherwise, run unmatched with a synthetic bam PDv37is.
+Please contatc CASM IT directly if you have any questions about installation or running this pipeline.

 ## Filtering
 The filters applied to SNVs and Indels to exclude LCM artefacts can be found at: https://github.com/MathijsSanders/SangerLCMFiltering, and the beta-binomial filter to exclude germline mutations are here: https://github.com/TimCoorens/Unmatched_NormSeq.